Discover the Code of Conduct on Disinformation

 The permanent Task-force will keep the Code future-proof and fit-for-purpose, by establishing a forum to review and adapt the commitments in view of technological, societal, market and legislative developments.

-The Task-force is composed of representatives of signatories, the European Regulators’ Group for Audiovisual Media Services, the European Digital Media Observatory and the European External Action Service, and is chaired by the Commission.
+The Task-force is composed of representatives of signatories, the European Regulators’ Group for Audiovisual Media Services (now European Board for Media Services), the European Digital Media Observatory and the European External Action Service, and is chaired by the Commission.